hugo-russeil/hugo-russeil/README.md

 ###

-<p align="left"> Hello!
-I'm Hugo, a third-year Computer Science student at the University Institute of Technology of La Rochelle, France.
-This GitHub profile is a playground where I explore and learn through various side projects.
+<p align="left"> This GitHub profile is a playground where I explore and learn through various side projects.
 Most of what you'll find here are experiments and learning exercises, particularly in low-level programming languages.
 These projects are often incomplete or in progress, as my primary goal is to understand and grow my skills.
 Feel free to explore and provide feedback! </p>

 ###